 Node Affinities

-Modify the default values in the controller/agent configurations to align with the node labels (e.g., node-type: automq-worker):
+Override default values in the controller/agent configuration to align with node labels (e.g., node-type: automq-worker):

 controller: